jamesdon/chargeback/README.md

 Changes to Splunk:
-This App will not install new indexes, but will increase frozenTimePeriodInSecs to _internal to 13 months (34186670 seconds).
+This App will not install new indexes, you may want to consider increasing the  frozenTimePeriodInSecs for _internal:

+	### Save _internal for 13 months
+	indexes.conf:

+	[_internal]
+	frozenTimePeriodInSecs = 34186670

+This will ensure that you can run predictive analysis over a longer period of time.

 There are not any special installation steps for this App, but there are REQUIRED configuration steps below.

+Upgrades:
+If you are upgrading, be sure to back up your customers.csv file.
+An upgrade will overwrite it.

 Configuration: